siefkenj/IBLODEs/book/typst/modules/appendix1.typ

 === Preventing Interpolation

 What if you don't want interpolation?
 Or you only want it in particular places?
-For example, let's, instead of adding `1` to the previous cell, we want to add the value of `A2` to the previous cell.
+For example, instead of adding `1` to the previous cell, let us add the value of `A2` to the previous cell.

 We can prevent interpolation of a row/column/both by adding a "`$`" before the row/column in a cell index.
 For example,
-- `=$A1`would interpolate the column but not the row,
+- `=A$1` would interpolate the column but not the row,
-- `=A$1` would interpolate the row but not the column, and
+- `=$A1` would interpolate the row but not the column, and
 - `=$A$1` would not interpolate either.

 #align(